How much does it cost to start a business in Australia?

 Outsourcing tasks to skilled freelance accountants and bookkeepers helps keep start-up expenses down.

+Ensure you haven't missed any expenses by using the starting a business checklist.
 Avoid paying full-time salaries by hiring professionals when you need to, so you can focus on your business and leave things like compliance and organising financial records to the specialists.

 Here's how a bookkeeper can help your business.
 And if you give your bookkeeper (or accountant) access to Xero, you can work with them on your financial data at the same time.